sani9525/To-Do-List/README.md

 ## Technologies Used

 - **Frontend**:
-  - React.js: For user interfaces.
+  - Next.js: For user interfaces.
   - React Router: For Routing in applications.
   - Bootstrap: For responsive design.
-  - React Icons: Icon library.
+  - Next Icons: Icon library.
   - Axios: For making requests to the backend.

 - **Backend**: